rohan843/cybersecurity-notes/README.md

 Executing the incident management plan is the most important thing we should keep in mind as an entry level analyst.

 ## CISSP Security Domains

+There are 8 security domains defined by CISSP to assist the work of security professionals.